 IFS (International Food Standard -Higher Level)

-Right from its inception, and with an ambitious plan and high qualitative goals, Mottura has been committed to enhancing the value of native vine species, such as Primitivo and Negroamaro.
-Confident in their power of expression, it has also worked to preserve ancient, traditional wine-making methods, like that used for rosé.
+Right from its inception, and with an ambitious plan and high qualitative goals, Mottura Winery has been committed to enhancing the value of native vine species, such as Primitivo and Negroamaro, confident in their power of expression.

 For Mottura, respect for tradition goes hand in hand with new professional skills and technological innovation, firmly believing that it is possible to combine large numbers with quality.